polyurichard/lectures/Spring/spring.md

 ### Overview

 Spring Framework supports three primary methods of dependency injection to manage and inject dependencies into classes: Constructor Injection, Setter Injection, and Field Injection.
 These approaches provide flexibility in how dependencies are provided to an object.
-We'll illustrate these methods using the `BookController` class in a Spring Boot application context.

 ### Field Injection